Skip to content

 Instance and Attributes

-• Instance creation and destruction: __new__, and __del__.
-You use these methods to customize instance creation, initialization and deletion.
+• Instance creation: __new__.
+You use it to customize instance creation and initialization.

 • Attribute management: __init__, __getattribute__, __getattr__, __setattr__, property and descriptor.
 You use these methods to control the . attribute access behavior of a class and its instances.